nidhaloff/goli/README.md

 ```

 This will pull the modern cookiecutter-data-science template (https://github.com/drivendata/cookiecutter-data-science) and execute it in your current working directory.
 So you don't have to search for templates since best practices are already built-in and being updated regularly.

+## FAQ

+### I want to add a useful template that I didn't find in goli

+If you want to contribute and add templates, just go to `goli/cookiecutters.py`